Follow Us! ThumbsUp

 One important point to remember is that AML regulations and AML risk assessment requirements are different things: You may need organizational change to comply with AML regulations, but whether you’re required to do an AML risk assessment itself is determined by the nature of your organization and its specific circumstances.

-How to Conduct an AML Risk Assessment
+Steps to Conduct an AML Risk Assessment

 You conduct an AML risk assessment by determining risk factors, gathering the relevant information accordingly, and then compiling the results and reaching conclusions about your organization’s money laundering risk level.

-• Business activities and products: The risk assessor must determine how the organization carries out its business operations and what AML precautions are in place to avoid the sale of products/services that can be exploited by money launderers.
+The risk assessor must determine how the organization carries out its business operations and what AML precautions are in place to avoid the sale of products/services that can be exploited by money launderers.

-• Customers and geographies: Anyone assessing AML risks must understand the profiles of the given organization’s customers and where those customers are operating from.
+Anyone assessing AML risks must understand the profiles of the given organization’s customers and where those customers are operating from.
 In fact, they should know as much as possible about where the organization itself is operating from, as well, because certain locations are considered more high-risk than others.

-• What to do: Ensure that Know Your Customer (KYC) checks have been implemented from the very onboarding stage and review any recorded KYC documentation.
+You must monitor the operations of the organization and its transactions and determine the extent to which the services could be exploited, internally or externally.
 Also, the assessor must base their risk assessment on documents from authorities that determine what constitutes and is listed as a high-risk country for money laundering.
 The Treasury of the UK, for instance, provides such a list published online.

-• Internal controls and human factors: Along with monitoring the effectiveness of KYC checks, the assessor must monitor what organizational policies and other systems – collectively called internal controls – have been put in place to control money laundering activity, which includes insider threats.
 As for the human factors, whether the organization’s staff are unintentionally or intentionally opening the business up to money laundering risks, their actions and attitudes in terms of AML precautions must also be closely examined.

 The below infographic shows some of the key questions that an AML risk assessor should consider in terms of these three core dynamics.